 Yes, you can.
 However, there are certain things you must take note of first.
 Your oven must be spotless.

-Start by cleaning the oven, then when you have thoroughly rinsed off any chemicals you have used, wipe it all down with lemon juice, which will neutralize anything that’s left.
+Start by cleaning the oven, then when you have thoroughly rinsed off any chemicals you have used, wipe it down with lemon juice, which will neutralize anything left.

-Turn on the oven light inside, place your royal iced cake or cookies in the oven, and that should give off enough heat to dry them.
+Turn on the oven light inside, and place your royal iced cake or cookies in the oven, which should give off enough heat to dry them.
 That’s the method I use.

 If you have an oven with a very low-temperature setting, e.g., 50C/122F, you can preheat your oven, turn off the heat, and then place their Royal iced items into the oven for about 15 mins to speed up the drying process.

-Either of those methods would not be a good idea for buttercream covered cakes that have Royal icing decorations as the buttercream would melt.
+Either of those methods would not be a good idea for buttercream-covered cakes with Royal icing decorations as the buttercream would melt.